yellowled/yl-bp/docs/scss-partials.md

 * [gmaps](https://github.com/hpneo/gmaps)
 * a modal window in [MagnificPopup](https://github.com/dimsemenov/Magnific-Popup).

-All partials in `ext` should *always* be included in `master.scss` and `oldie.scss`.
+All partials in `ext` should *always* be included in `master.scss`.
 Since they only contain constants or mixins, they don't emit CSS unless explicity used.

 ## `lib`